Charting with Lightswitch

-One of the key business aspects not included with Lightswitch 2011 is a great set of charting controls and often I need to have a few for the projects I am working on.
-Thankfully with the Silverlight Toolkit and a touch of code I can have BRILLIANT charts for no extra costs!
+One of the key business aspects not included with LightSwitch 2011 is a great set of charting controls, and often I need to have a few for the projects I'm working on.
+Thankfully, with the Silverlight Toolkit and a touch of code, I can have BRILLIANT charts for no extra cost!

-Below are three charts using the Silverlight Toolkit in Lightswitch, which I think look FANTASTIC and it is fairly easy to do in four easy to follow stages.
+Below are three charts using the Silverlight Toolkit in LightSwitch, which I think look FANTASTIC, and it’s fairly easy to do in four easy-to-follow stages.

-For this tutorial I have a simple structure of engine parts, costs over time and purchases which looks a little like the image below and for I have already created the data structure and UI for adding those in Lightswitch.
+For this tutorial, I have a simple structure of engine parts, costs over time, and purchases, which looks a little like the image below—I’ve already created the data structure and UI for adding those in LightSwitch.

 image